-- Update to the supported agent version for your apps and hosts.
+- Update to the latest APM agent version.

 That's it!
-Start troubleshooting your applications with APM logs in context in New Relic:
+Start troubleshooting your applications with APM logs in context by going to the APM UI and looking for associated log data.

 Drill down into your logs, traces, and errors, all from the APM Summary page in New Relic.

-Our latest APM agents support automatically adding context and forwarding logs without the need to install or maintain third-party software!
+Our latest APM agents automatically add context and forward logs without the need to install or maintain third-party software.
 Your logs will automatically include attributes such as

 entity.name, and more.
-This metadata links your logs to traces, spans, infrastructure data, and other telemetry, making it easier to troubleshoot.
+This metadata links your logs to traces, spans, infrastructure data, and other telemetry in New Relic, making it easier to troubleshoot issues.